Our Service Team

 The origin of Triangle Cross: After thinking and praying about it, a couple young men offered their assistance, to help the ranch stay afloat.
 After those original two troubled youth, they just kept coming.
 Through his accident, Jerry learned that his true calling was in helping troubled youth find themselves, the way that God created them.
 He found the rewards of this greater than those found raising cattle, “so now we do both”.

 Micky was born August 2, 1945 and is the oldest of 12 children.
 Mickey and Jerry married in 1963 and had 6 children of their own.
 Mickey was a CNA for two years before deciding to become a stay at home mother.
 Mickey and Jerry started taking troubled youth into their home in 1992 and Triangle Cross Ranch Youth Ranch was formed in 1996.
 Mickey says that “my own children were troubled youth so I really understand how helpless other parents feel; the guilt, the “what did I do wrong?” question and all the whys.”
 Mickey’s experience with her own children as well as the troubled youth she has helped guide through the years has made Mickey an invaluable member of the Triangle Cross family.

-Program Manager: Matthew Schneider
+Program Director: Matthew Schneider